DFP NEWSWIRE

 FOR IMMEDIATE RELEASE — Embargo Lifted.
 Court Order Granting Leave Received.May 6, 2026 | San Jose, CAContact: Victoria Cortez — victoria@liveeventscouncil.org — (510) 883-3128The Live Events Standards Council (LESC), an independent, non-industry-funded standards body operating in the live events ma…

-DFP Note: DFP covers LESC as a subject, not a partner.
+DFP Editorial Note: DFP covers LESC as a subject, not a partner.
 Editorial decisions are made independently of LESC activities.

 Investigation Response live events May 6, 2026